itrummer/DataCorrelationPredictionWithNLP/README.md

 # DataCorrelationPredictionWithNLP
 In this project, I try to predict data correlations by analyzing column names.
 Such methods can be useful, for instance, for database tuning as correlations make optimization hard.
 I use pre-trained language models, based on the transformer architecture, for the prediction.

+The scripts used for experiments are in this repository.
+Furthermore, a file containing results about data correlations in thousands of Kaggle data sets is available for download [here](https://drive.google.com/file/d/14w73DDKaCaNpaFM0CwR-ES-wkcsIYX99/view?usp=share_link).

 This code relates to the following papers:

 ```